Neo-Nazi plotted MP murder for ‘White Jihad’, court told

 The pair – along with Garron Helm, 24, of Seaforth, Merseyside, Matthew Hankinson, 24, of Newton-le-Willows, Merseyside, Andrew Clarke, 33, and Michal Trubini, 35, both of Warrington – also deny membership of the banned far right group.

-The court heard how Renshaw had made Twitter posts “dripping with hatred of Jews and other ethnic minorities”.
+The court heard how Renshaw of Skelmersdale, Lancashire, had previously made Twitter posts “dripping with hatred of Jews and other ethnic minorities”.

-Before the ban, Lythgoe had sent out emails about physical training in preparation for the “race war”, demonstrations and the structure of the organisation, jurors heard.
+Before the ban, Lythgoe had sent out emails about physical training, demonstrations and the structure of the organisation, jurors heard.

 A search of Hankinson’s home uncovered the text of a National Action interview setting out its aim to “destroy the rot and disease wherever it is found”, jurors heard.